memor24/terraform-onpremise/07_PostgreSQL/README.md

-# description tbu
+# PostgreSQL infrastructure
-###user for read/write access, owner for bu/dr, schema, etc

-###to create 2 postgres db instances on a docker network infrastructure using terraform:
+##To creae 2 postgres db instances on a docker network locally using terraform:

 ```
 terraform init